Research Problem Statement Examples

 The Problem with research gaps must answer the following questions:

-1. What we do not know about the problem from the real world and academic literature?
+1. What do we not know about the problem from the real world and academic literature?

 2. What does your research want to achieve by this study?